mes-uu/transmission-measurements-project/testbed/README.md

 ## Waterproof Case

-The case that houses the electronics was chosen for its waterproofness rating IP68, and was found to be at least reasonably permissive to radiosignals in the range of a few 100MHz to a few GHz.
+The case that houses the electronics was chosen for its waterproofness rating IP68, and was found to be at least reasonably permissive to radio signals in the range of a few 100MHz to a few GHz.
 It conveniently features a transparent cover.
 More info and documentation can be found in the files ['info_waterproof_case.pdf'](info_waterproof_case.pdf) and
 ['blueprint_waterproof_case.pdf'](blueprint_waterproof_case.pdf) .

 | <div style="width:150px">Image</div> | Designator | Quantity | Price/Quantity (EUR) | Total Cost (EUR) | Source | Remarks |